BigQuery connector for Microsoft Excel

-By default, the BigQuery runs queries using legacy SQL.
-To run queries using standard SQL, prefix your query with the following line:
+By default, the BigQuery connector for Excel runs queries using legacy SQL.
+To run queries using Google Standard SQL, prefix your query with the following line:

-For example, the following query is executed using standard SQL:
+For example, the following query is executed using Google Standard SQL:

 Note that you might need to use a special keyboard combination to enter a newline character within a cell.
 For more information about the SQL syntax prefix, see Setting a query prefix.